LunePurple/LunePurple/README.md

   <summary>More about my skills</summary>

 I have/know:
-* 90%+ of my code is written on C#, I use it for 2 years
+* 90%+ of my code is written on C#, I use it for 3+ years
-* most of my projects are desktop computer games on Unity
+* most of my projects are pc/mobile games on Unity
 * completed education in Software Engineering (Bachelor)
 * fundamental knowledge of algorithms and data structures
 * how to use Git